Home Tutorials Training Consulting Books Company Contact us

 }

-In case you want to listen to a kind of "perspective changed" event, you need to listen to the change of the selectedElement attribute of the MPerspectiveStack and can get the new and old MPerspective from EventTags.NEW_VALUE and EventTags.OLD_VALUE properties.
+If you want to listen for an event when the perspective changes, you need to listen for the change of the selectedElement attribute of the MPerspectiveStack.
+You can then get the new and old MPerspective from the EventTags.NEW_VALUE and EventTags.OLD_VALUE properties.

 1.2.4.
 TYPE event tag

-Convenience methods for event types.
+Convenience methods for event types

 1.2.5.
 POSITION event tag